Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 Experiencing timelessness

-I lost the feeling for time , and spent an eternity in endless space, with billions of bored birds like black crows.
-One or the other occasionally creaked, as they were sitting on endless strings spanning the entire universe.
-I still don't know what this meant!
+I lost all sense of time and spent an eternity in endless space with billions of bored birds like black crows.
+One or two would occasionally creak as they sat on endless strings that spanned the entire universe.
+I still don't know what that meant!

 Maybe showing me "this has been your life so far"?